gaehlerm/SoftwareEngineering/README.md

 Here is a rough list how variable types are sorted by the amount of side effects they have, starting with the least.

-Immutable object < mutable object ~ class variable < inherited variable < global variable
+Immutable object < mutable object ~ class variable < inherited variable < singleton ~ global variable

 There is certainly nothing wrong with immutable objects.
 We just can’t do it without them.